G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

-Brightness on display is set by.

-Get the MAX7219 and its display woring first using the Hello Worls example sketch.
+* Get the MAX7219 and its display woring first using the Hello Worls example sketch.